 Walking can support weight loss but is usually insufficient to significantly reduce body fat.
 The most effective exercise for fat loss is more high-intensity exercise, such as high-intensity interval training or resistance training.

 However, walking should be included as a single piece of the weight loss puzzle, alongside diet, resistance training, and behavioural change.
 This holistic approach to health is much more effective for long-term weight loss.

-To lose weight, the aim is to burn more calories than we consume.
-Walking is a simple, free way to burn some extra calories and improve your health.
+To lose weight, we aim to burn more calories than we consume.
+Walking is a simple, free way to burn extra calories and improve our health.

 - Walking alone is not enough for significant weight loss.

 Brisk walking is a moderate form of aerobic activity.
-Aerobic exercise uses oxygen to provide energy for your muscles.
+Aerobic exercise uses oxygen to provide energy for our muscles.
 Benefits of this form of exercise include increased stamina and reduced risk of heart disease.

 Brisk walking can be characterised by warming you up while increasing your heart rate and breathing to the point where you can still talk but not sing.
-A brisk pace varies between individuals but is roughly 3 mph.
+A brisk pace varies between individuals but is roughly three mph.

 - Brisk walking can certainly aid weight loss but is not enough alone to lose a significant amount of weight.

-Government bodies use this number as a guide to try and encourage you to reach the recommended 150 minutes of moderate aerobic activity per week, alongside strength exercises.
+Government bodies use this number as a guide to try and encourage you to reach their recommended 150 minutes of moderate aerobic activity per week, alongside strength exercises.

-However, there is little scientific backing for the 10,000 step claim.
-It was originally born from the invention of an early pedometer in Japan named the ‘Manpo-Kei’.
-This literally translates to a ‘10,000 steps meter’.
+However, there is little scientific backing for the 10,000-step claim.
+It was initially born from the invention of an early pedometer in Japan named the ‘Manpo-Kei’.
+This translates to a ‘10,000 steps meter’.